 Applicants that do not meet one or more of the above-mentioned requirements can apply for admission.
-They will be interviewed by the Campus Director or his designated representative).
-The Director or his authorized representative will determine if the applicant can be admitted.
-Additional requirements may apply to specific academic programs including but not limited
+They will be interviewed by the School Dean or their designated representative.
+The Dean or their authorized representative will determine if the applicant can be admitted.